Although the COVID-19 situation has impacted our daily lives, Northeast Allergy, Asthma & Immunology is still here to support our patients.

 To safeguard the health of our patients and staff, we implemented the following procedures until the current COVID-19 outbreak has been stabilized:

 - We are offering telemedicine appointments, which are live video appointments conducted through a HIPAA compliant telemedicine platform.
 These virtual visits can be conducted via our website or your smartphone or tablet.

-- We are screening all patients at the door, including checking temperatures.
+- We are screening all patients, including checking temperatures.
 Patients with a fever will be asked to reschedule their appointment.

 - We decreased the amount of seating in our waiting rooms and are disinfecting them regularly throughout the day.

 - To minimize exposure, adult patients should come alone to appointments and pediatric patients should be accompanied by only one adult.

 - All patients (over the age of 2) and staff are required to wear face coverings in the waiting room and care areas at all times.

 Changes to our shot clinics

 Our shot clinics are operating normally.
 Please reference the Injection Schedule for clinic times.